Pregnancy Care

 During the first trimester, the focus of Chinese Medicine is on supporting your growing connection to bub, and their connection to you as they grow.
 We call it ‘calming the foetus’, treatments usually involve acupuncture, supportive herbal formulas and maybe some warming moxibustion.
 It definitely includes a cup of tea and a rest on my warm treatment table!

-No two pregnancies are alike, and your journey to this point may have come with some emotional baggage from previous losses , birth trauma and other challenges.
+No two pregnancies are alike, and your journey to this point may have come with some big emotions from previous losses , birth trauma and other challenges.
 It’s really important that we also focus on ‘calming your Shen’ which is akin to supporting your emotions.
 By regulating your nervous system we nourish your capacity to adjust to the changes in your hormones and hold space for whatever might come up for you.
+Pregnancy care is a team effort, linking you in with other supportive services may also be suggested.

-Weekly appointments are crucial through this time, so find a time that works best for you and lock them in.
+Weekly appointments are recommended through this time, so find a time that works best for you and schedule them in.

 The second trimester